making/clj-gae-ds/README.md

 When use this library in REPL, execute (use 'am.ik.clj-gae-testing.test-utils) and (setup-helper) at first.

 You need execute "lein deps" before REPL.

-This library is tested on only MacOSX 10.6.

 ## License ##